HelgaMond/meeting-2020-contest/README.md

 Please create an issue with a link to your contribution in this repository to participate in the contest.

-The jury will choose 2 contributions to be awarded.
+The jury will choose 1 contribution to be awarded.
 Another 1 contribution will be chosen by the community.
+Finally the last one will be picked up completely randomly!
 Please thumb up an issue with a contribution that deserves the prize!

 ## How to participate